hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

 Appendix B.  Computational burdens of processing NSEC3 iterations

-   The Queries Per Second (QPS) of validating resolvers will decrease due to computational overhead when processing DNS requests for zones containing higher NSEC3 iteration counts.
+   The Queries Per Second (QPS) of authoritative servers will decrease due to computational overhead when processing DNS requests for zones containing higher NSEC3 iteration counts.
 The table (Appendix C) below shows the drop in QPS for various iteration counts.